 GOES-12 was successfully launched on July 23, 2001.
 As of April 1, 2003, GOES-12 became the operational East Coast satellite at 75° W. On September 2, 2003, the SXI went into Safe Mode locking the filter wheel and turning off the High Voltage Power Supply (HVPS) and on November 11, 2003, the SXI pre-filter failed allowing unfiltered sun-light into the instrument.
 SXI filtered channels are unaffected.
 The SXI continues to experience problems with stray light.
 SXI Imaging has been indefinitely suspended as of 4/12/2007.
+GOES-12 was relocated to 60 W deg in May 2010 to support South America.

 The GOES-11 is the operational West Coast satellite at 135 deg W. The spacecraft was successfully launched on May 3, 2000.
 The X-Ray Positioner failed Feb.
-2, 2008.
+2, 2008 which no longer allows the XRS to be pointed preciously at the Sun.